WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

   depth_texture_extension
     A WebGL extension that allows a *texture map* to be used as the *depth buffer* of a *frame buffer*.
-This extension also added the option to create a *texture map* that contains 32-bit unsigned integers for each value of the map.
+This extension also adds the option to create a *texture map* that contains 32-bit unsigned integers for each value of the map.

 .. index:: shadow, shadow map, WebGL extension, depth_texture_extension